 They learned there was embarrassment at the association of cranberry juice with certain medical conditions, but also that women enjoyed the juice as a means of hydrating after fitness classes, and as a colorful, non-alcoholic substitute for red wine at the end of a long day.

-These insights prompted Ocean Spray to develop their new Mocktails line.
 They crushed the competition by understanding consumer sentiment around cranberry juice overall.
 This allowed them to approach their product in a way competing juice brands weren’t.

 Competitor Analysis can be as simple as understanding what your market favors, so you know where to focus your efforts.
 Any information you have that the competition ignores is a feather in your cap.
 Like knowing which flavors of ice cream are favored in Europe.
 If ice cream/gelato is part of your game, this is critical intel!

 Meanwhile, it’s not just consumer problems you can solve.
 Competitor Analysis also solves marketing campaign issues in real-time.
+Universal Music Group (UMG) put this to the test and helped Luke Bryan win an Academy of Country Music Entertainer of the Year award.

 They used social analytics to understand how competing labels and artists were approaching their campaigns, then changed their strategy to rack up the most fan votes and win the award for their artist.

 There’s no hard and fast rule when it comes to beating competitors – except this: Everything counts, and sentiment is your constant.
+Sentiment Analysis reveals:

-Understanding all these points enables you to create a tailored customer experience to lure your competitors’ fans over to your camp.
+Understanding all these points helps you to create a tailored customer experience to lure your competitors’ fans over to your camp.
 Ignoring any of these points gives an edge to other competitors bent on the same task.

 Don’t forget about images, as the competition may not always be “mentioned” in words.
 Look to Image Analytics to know when and where competitor logos appear so you have every bit of context possible to inform your competitive strategy.